 Iglesia Sant Ana began construction during 1256 by order of King Alfonso X. The legend states that Alfonso (the son of King Ferdinand) who lived in Seville during 1256 and 1268 started to lose his eyesight due to his extensive writings and studies at night.
 As Triana was a Jewish and Muslim neighbourhood full of Doctors it was these learned men who found a cure rather than the regular Christian Doctors that the Royals used.
 As a celebration, the Church was founded and built by the Spanish King and completed in 1266.
 Water and plants represented on the church entrance are geometric forms which can be seen on both sides of the column.

 Gypsies arrived in Seville from India and Ceylon during 1225.
 They were first called ‘Egyptian people’ by the Muslims and Catholics – hence the name Gypsies.
 They had the dark coloured skin similar to Indians.
 The Gypsies were the best flamenco dancers and singers.
 Flamenco is now classified under the UNESCO’s Intangible Cultural Heritage of Humanity.
-The flamenco dress was originally worn by women of business men usually of Gypsy origin and it was more like a housecoat with flounces.
+The flamenco dress was originally worn by women of businessmen usually of Gypsy origin and it was more like a housecoat with flounces.
 Granada in Spain is a destination known for its flamenco and has a large gypsy population living in caves in the mountains surrounding Granada.

 The Courtyard is where two centuries ago the Gypsy people lived.
 Here they practised their dancing and singing, today it has been turned into luxury apartments.